How Do You Become a Registered Nurse?

 #1 Enroll in Nursing School

-- Bachelor of Science in Nursing – Also known as a BSN, this degree path is the more advanced of the two.
+- Bachelor of Science in Nursing – Also known as a BSN, this degree path is the more advanced.
 BSN programs typically take four years to complete and cost more because they’re offered through colleges or universities, which tend to be pricier.
 The benefits of earning a BSN include higher starting salaries, more opportunities for growth, and a greater likelihood of being promoted to leadership positions.
 Graduates who have already obtained their bachelor’s degree in a non-nursing field can opt for an accelerated BSN program (ABSN) to advance their education further.

 Related: How Long Does It Typically Take to Get a Nursing Degree?